-The University of Michigan Policy on Student Sexual Misconduct by Students states that “the university will respond to reports of student sexual misconduct with support and resources and proceed in a way that seeks to honor the rights of the students affected by the report.”
+The University of Michigan Policy and Procedures on Student Sexual and Gender-Based Misconduct and Other Forms of Interpersonal Violence states that “the university will respond to reports of student sexual misconduct with support and resources and proceed in a way that seeks to honor the rights of the students affected by the report.”
 This includes offering support services and appropriate information to the Respondent involved in a case.

 A Respondent Support Advisor is available to serve as a process advocate for the Respondent; can assist in the development of an understanding and navigation of the process; and will assist a Respondent in navigating family and community impacts and effects and support; and can connect a Respondent with campus and off-campus resources.
 While the Respondent Support Advisor will honor the privacy considerations of the situation, internal to the University, the information is not confidential; information shared with the Respondent Support Advisor may need to be shared with other campus offices.
 Confidential offices on campus include: University Ombudsperson, Counseling and Psychological Services (CAPS) and the Employee Assistance Program for Student Employees (FASPA and UMHS EAP).
 Legal advice may be obtained through an attorney.

-Respondent Support Advisors are coordinated through the Respondent Support Coordinator, Nicole Banks, who reaches out to identified Respondents directly to offer support, talks about the role of a support person, and discusses available campus resources.
+Respondent Support Advisors are coordinated through the Dean of Students Office who reaches out to identified Respondents directly to offer support, talks about the role of a support person, and discusses available campus resources.
 A Respondent Support Advisor is available to: